Capybara are the largest rodents in the world and resemble a giant guinea pig.

 These rodents live in family groups of 10 to 40.
 They are incredibly vocal animals and communicate using barks, whistles, huffs and purrs.
 If one animal feels threatened, the whole group barks until danger has passed.

-Belfast Zoo’s capybaras live with some of our other South American species; the giant anteater and the Darwin’s rhea.
+We are now home to 13 capybaras and they live with some of our other South American species; the giant anteater and the Darwin’s rhea.

 Grasslands and near water